Overhaul91003/Confera/README.md

 This project was created as part of an internship at BARC.

 > ⚠️ **Disclaimer:** This repository is provided for demonstration purposes.
-It is *not* an exact replica of the confidential project developed at BARC.
+It is *not* an exact replica of the confidential project developed at the Bhabha Atomic Research Center (BARC).

 ---